Backroads Trip Leaders: Meet a Few of Our Trip Leaders

 Nothing could have prepared me for the amazing experiences that I've had since I've been working for Backroads.
 I've expanded my horizons, met and worked with incredible people and created lifelong memories.
 There has never been a dull moment, every day presents new challenges that have only enhanced my life.
 Being in the presence of so many people who share the same passions is such a unique feeling, one that keeps me coming back.

 Leader since 1997, Trip Expert Canadian Rockies & South Africa, Hiring & Training Coordinator Canada

 Once I began working for Backroads, I have never looked back!
 I think my parents noticed early on that my life path was going to be a little different from most.
 From about the age of 12, I started reading National Geographic magazines and spent most of my time outdoors poking around and looking for "critters."
 While I managed to earn degrees in Biology and Education and teach in the public school system for a while, it was on a soul-searching backpacking trip to Central America that I finally decided I wanted to explore a career path that would incorporate my love for adventure travel with education.
 I stumbled across a hiring ad for Backroads in Outside magazine and the rest is history.
-Working for Backroads over the last 14 years has exceeded every expectation I had in terms of experiences, co-workers and opportunities.
+Working for Backroads has exceeded every expectation I had in terms of experiences, co-workers and opportunities.
 Read more...